-6. To prevent boredom setting in during the drinks reception hire a bouncy castle, or a giant board game such as ‘Twister’ or ‘Snakes and Ladders’.
-The adults will get as much fun out of it too!
+6. To prevent boredom setting in during the drinks reception, hire a bouncy castle, or a giant board game such as Twister or Snakes and Ladders.
+The adults will get as much fun out of it as the children do!

-7. During the reception think about where to seat families with children.
-Your child free guests may not be happy sitting next to a fidgeting two year old!
+7. During the reception, think about where to seat families with children.
+Your child-free guests may not be happy sitting next to a fidgeting two-year-old!

 8. Safety also has to be an issue, so think about table decorations.
 Towering candelabras or too many twinkling tea lights may not be child-friendly!
 A puzzle book or a small storybook placed in each child’s place will keep them entertained throughout the speeches.